Optimization for L1-Norm Error Fitting via Data Aggregation: Computational Experiment

 In Table \ref{table_reg_sphere}, the aggregated result is presented.
-Each row of the table is the average across the 10 outcomes for the corresponding triplet $(n,m,R)$.
+Each row of the two-column table is the average across the 10 outcomes for the corresponding triplet $(n,m,R)$.
 For QCLP, the execution times are presented.
 For AID, the execution time, number of iterations, and aggregation rates are presented.
-Because $r_{\mbox{\begin{scriptsize}agg\end{scriptsize}}}$ values are very small in many cases, we present $r_{\mbox{\begin{scriptsize}agg\end{scriptsize}}}$ values in percentage.
+Because $r_{\mbox{\begin{scriptsize}agg\end{scriptsize}}}$ values are very small in many cases, $r_{\mbox{\begin{scriptsize}agg\end{scriptsize}}}$ values are presented in percentage.
+For both algorithms, GAP values are zero percent across all instances and are omitted in this table.
 Finally, to compare the performance, $\rho$ and $\Delta$ values are given.
 In the column for $\rho$, values greater than 1 are in boldface.

 The execution times of QCLP increase with increasing $n$ and $m$.
 The execution times of AID increase with increasing $n$ and decreasing $R$.
 The $\rho$ values show that AID is much faster than QCLP except for a few cases.
 Particularly, AID is slower when $n$ is smaller (25,000 and 50,000), but $R$ is large ($R = 80$).
 We think that the quadratic constraint of \eqref{qclp_l1_reg_sphere} with $R =80$ is not restricting the regression coefficients significantly, and the benefit of using AID diminishes with the non-restrictive constraint.
 The number of AID iterations increases with increasing $n$ and decreasing $R$.
 As $n$ increases, the chance is higher that at least one original entry will violate the optimality condition.
 As $R$ increases, the quadratic constraint becomes less restrictive, and the regression coefficients do not change drastically from one AID iteration to another.
 These explain why $T$ is increasing with increasing $n$ and decreasing $R$.